 As for us and our fear of insects…

-It's easy to lose your fear of something when you take such a methodical approach to it.
-I have heard Arachnologists on David Attenborough's Life In The Undergrowth say that they became experts due their fear of spiders, that they wanted to learn as much as they could about them, until they became quite fascinated by them.
+It’s easy to lose your fear of something when you take such a methodical approach to it.
+I have heard Arachnologists on David Attenborough’s Life In The Undergrowth say that they became experts due to their fear of spiders, that they wanted to learn as much as they could about them, until they became quite fascinated by them.
 I guess you could say the same is true for us.